fmagaud/fmagaud.github.io/index.md

 Seven years after the creation of this movement it is interesting to analyze the situation and to ask the question: did the Black Lives Matter movement manage to reduce the ratial disparities in the United States ?

-To answer this question, we will study the number of arrests of Adrican Americans in L.A. and assess the impact of the creation of this movement.
+To answer this question, we will study the number of arrests of Adrican Americans in L.A. and assess the impact of the creation of this movement on the evolution of the arrests.

+___

+Let's begin with a first and broad analysis of the data.

+ADD PLOT OF ARRESTS PER RACE

 ___